andyhorn/simple_routes/README.md

 }
 ```

-**Note:** Child routes should have a path that is _not_ prefixed with a slash.

-Along with providing the `path` for this route, when implementing the `ChildRoute` interface, you must also implement the `parent` property.
+Along with providing the `path` for this route, you must also implement the `parent` property.
+This tells your route how to find its parent in the route structure.

-The `go` method will automatically build the full path for your route, based on its `path` and the `path`s of its parents.
+The `go` method will then automatically build the full path for your route, based on its `path` and the `path`s of its parent(s).

 ```dart
 ElevatedButton(